kawanet/createhash-browser/README.md

 Note that W3C
 [SubtleCrypto](https://developer.mozilla.org/docs/Web/API/SubtleCrypto) API is only available on modern browsers under [secure origins](https://www.chromium.org/Home/chromium-security/prefer-secure-origins-for-powerful-new-features) policy.
-It doesn't work on your local `http://192.168.0.1:3000/` server, unfortunately.
+It wouldn't work, for example, on your `http://192.168.0.1:3000/` local server, unfortunately.

-`createhash-browser` works both on Node.js and browsers.
+`createhash-browser` could work both on Node.js and browsers consistently.
 It runs natively with `crypto.createHash` on Node.js, and with `crypto.subtle.digest()` or `msCrypto.subtle.digest()` on browsers if available.
 It could fallback to run with pure JavaScript implementations of